Gregory108/dbt_mcdm_challenge/README.md

 At Improvado, we use Marketing Common Data Models (MCDM) to map data from various ad platforms into a single model.
 MCDM helps marketers answer questions like: "Where are the clicks better, on Facebook or TikTok?"

 Imagine the MCDM model behind a dashboard is somehow lost.
 You need to rebuild it.
 You have:
-- Raw data from the ad systems (located in the `seeds` folder),
+- Raw data from the ad systems (located in the `seeds` folder).
-- The MCDM table structure for this report,
+- The MCDM table structure for this report.
 - [The dashboard](https://lookerstudio.google.com/reporting/fa668749-b82f-41a8-a12e-f7d9c0733b57/page/tEnnC).

 To help guide you through this process, here's a checklist you can follow (or not):